The Cousin

-The Cousin (Italian: La cugina is an Italian drama film by the director Aldo Lado, with a score by Ennio Morricone, that was released in 1974.
+The Cousin (La cugina, same meaning but with feminine expressed) is a 1974 Italian romance film by the director Aldo Lado, with a score by Ennio Morricone.
 From a novel by Ercole Patti, it tells the coming of age stories of a group of young people in Sicily in the 1950s.

 Summary

 Like other young bourgeois men, Enzo learns about sex with servants, whores and married women.
 None excite him like his alluring cousin Agata, who has tantalised him with erotic games since childhood.
 Her ambition, however, is to keep her virginity and make an advantageous marriage.
 She sets her sights on Nini, amiable but dim, who is a nobleman and has a country estate.
 To force his hand, a venal priest arranges a fake abduction and then marries the pair.
 Now baroness and mistress of a vast palazzo, she discovers that her precious virginity was wasted on Nini, who is uninterested in marital sex.
 When a proud Enzo comes round to tell the two that he has graduated, she gives herself to him at last.